onflow/cadence/docs/language.generated.md

 </span><span style="color: #000000">}</span><span>
 </span></pre></code>

-Then, three optional main phases:
+Then, four optional main phases:
-Preparation, execution, and postconditions, only in that order.
+Preparation, preconditions, execution, and postconditions, in that order.
-Each phase is a block of code that executes sequentially.
+The preparation and execution phases are blocks of code that execute sequentially.

-Here is an empty Cadence transaction which contains no logic but demonstrates the syntax for each type of block, in the order these blocks will be executed:
+The following empty Cadence transaction contains no logic, but demonstrates the syntax for each phase, in the order these phases will be executed:

 <code><pre><span style="color: #000000">transaction {</span><span>
 </span><span style="color: #000000">    prepare(signer1: AuthAccount, signer2: AuthAccount) {</span><span>